 Workforce Initiative Now (WIN) supports training and recruiting partnerships in high-growth industries and streamlines connections between CCD, community-based organizations, and local employers to create regional workforce solutions.

-Adjunct faculty teach one or more courses while continuing their profession or when transitioning to retirement.
+Adjunct instructors teach one or more courses while continuing their profession or when transitioning to retirement.
 Persons interested in sharing their knowledge, experience and real-world expertise provide valuable contributions to CCD’s students.

 As an open-door institution of higher education, Community College of Denver is a leading point of entry for students seeking an academic transfer, career and technical education, workforce training, or remedial education.
 CCD is a diverse postsecondary institution; the only college in the metro-Denver area that has been federally recognized as a Hispanic Serving Institution (since 2000).
 CCD is also a military-friendly college and boasts an international student population that represents more than 70 nations from around the world.